 The key to controlling warping is a slow and steady cooling process.

 The quicker that cooling occurs, the more likely it is that your object will warp, no matter how many steps you’ve taken to prevent it.
 This is why eliminating all drafts while you’re printing is extremely important if you want to reduce the instances of warping.

 You should consider printing in a room in your house or place of business that provides the steadiest ambient temperature.
 Remind others in the area that you have a print job running and ask them to stay out of the room in question for the duration.

 Having someone open a door while your printer is running can cause the warping that you’re trying to prevent.
-If your home or office is especially drafty, or if your printer must be located in a somewhat high traffic area, you might want to consider enclosing it so that temperature remains stable while you print.
+If your home or office is especially drafty, or if your printer must be located in a somewhat high traffic area, you might want to consider enclosing it so that temperature remains stable, or just significantly hotter while you print.

 If you’ve liked this article, we’d love to hear from you about your own experiences.
 Also, remember to sign up to our blog for a wealth of relevant 3d printing info and absolutely, positively no spam.
 Please post comments or questions below – we’re here to help!